 What is minimally invasive heart surgery?

 A minimally invasive heart surgery is one in which surgery is performed by making small incisions on the right side of your chest, unlike in an open heart surgery.
-Under this method, the surgeon makes incisions between your ribs, without splitting your breastbone, resulting in lesser pain and quicker recovery period.
+Under this method, the surgeon makes incisions between your ribs, without splitting your breastbone, resulting in lesser pain and a quicker recovery period.
 Unlike in open surgeries, the surgeon has a better view of some parts of your heart in a minimally invasive heart surgery.
 Just like an open surgery, a minimally invasive heart surgery also requires temporary stopping of your heart and diverting the flow of blood from it with the help of a heart-lung machine.

 - Aortic valve surgery